/

 Zig-Zag Layout

 Smartbnb, a service for rental property management, uses this layout to describe the benefits of their product.
-Images and text blocks arranged in a zig-zag pattern follow the natural line of a human eye.
-Just like when reading, we start with the top left corner, move to the right, then right and down, and then left again.
+Images and text blocks arranged in a zig-zag pattern follow the natural line of the human eye.
+Just like when reading, we start with the top left corner, move to the right, right and down, and left again.
 This layout is very common on the main pages.

 Image credit: Smartbnb